 New Breast Cancer Guidelines Published

-If you are a woman over 40, take this opportunity to schedule your annual mammogram.
+If you are a woman over 40, schedule your annual mammogram today!

 There is good news in the fight against breast cancer.
 Deaths from this disease continue to decline.
 Increased awareness and the potential of earlier detection through screening (such as annual mammograms) have resulted in improved management of the disease at its earliest and most treatable stage.